The Element of Freedom: Music and lyrics

 Music writers have noted Keys' transition from 1960s and 1970s R&B and soul to 1980s and 1990s pop-oriented sound with the album.
 Ben Ratliff of The New York Times described most of the album's songs as "professionals ... slow, clean songs with semi-classical acoustic piano, soft-pop chord changes and simple, prominent hip-hop beats".
 The Washington Posts Allison Stewart wrote that the album "relies unusually heavily upon mid-tempo, carefully layered lovesick ballads".

 Keys received some comparisons to musician Prince.
-Slant Magazine's Matthew Cole wrote that "some retro synth work lends a funky backdrop" to Keys' "breathy vamping, alternating disco-diva choruses with Prince-worthy verses".
+Slant Magazines Matthew Cole wrote that "some retro synth work lends a funky backdrop" to Keys' "breathy vamping, alternating disco-diva choruses with Prince-worthy verses".
 Stephen Thomas Erlewine of AllMusic pointed out the "always apparent" influence of Prince, as Keys "swapped the retro-soul instrumentation of her earliest music for electronics".
 He identified the album as "clean, small-scale collection of ballads and Prince-inspired pop".
 Several writers also noted that the album's tenth track, "Put It in a Love Song", distinguishes itself from the rest of the album, being described as having "dreamy, sun-dazed production" and is "quantitatively different energy".

 Keys described The Element of Freedom as diverse, but noted that there is a "balance".
 She explained that "one side is strong and one side is vulnerable", which she pointed to as the theme of the album.
 The album has a "strong, edgy feel", but is also "intimate and vulnerable and delicate".
 While on BET's 106 & Park, she described the album: "The way that the songs progress [on the album] are gonna take you on a natural high.
 I just want you to feel a sense of freedom, I want you to feel out-of-the-box, feel inspired, You're definitely going to be taken on a trip, I know you're going to be shocked, you're going to hear things that you probably didn't think that I would sound like.
 It's a journey."
-The Element of Freedom is composed mostly of love songs, whose lyrics deal with relationships, falling in love, and/or heartbreak.
-The lead single "Doesn't Mean Anything" has a similar theme to Keys' previous single "If I Ain't Got You" (2004) from her second studio album The Diary of Alicia Keys (2003)-choosing love over materialism.
-However, some of the songs feature different lyrical themes: "Wait Til You See My Smile" is about one not allowing negative people to defeat them, "How It Feels to Fly" is about taking risks just to experience their positive side, and "Empire State of Mind (Part II) Broken Down" contains references to various locations in New York City and its famous residents, while describing the city's essence.
 The album's Empire Edition includes a cover of Michael Jackson's 1975 song "We're Almost There" on its bonus disc, alongside the song "Lover Man" and live versions of Keys' singles from previous albums.